Daniel Carlson

-Daniel Vilhelm Carlson (born January 23, 1995) is an American professional football placekicker for the Las Vegas Raiders of the National Football League (NFL).
+Daniel Vilhelm Carlson (born January 23, 1995) is an American professional football placekicker for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Auburn Tigers, becoming the all-time leading scorer of the Southeastern Conference (SEC), and was selected by the Minnesota Vikings in the fifth round of the 2018 NFL draft.
-Released by the Vikings during his rookie season, Carlson joined the Raiders and has since co-led the league in scoring in both 2020 and 2021.
-He is currently the fifth-most accurate kicker in NFL history.
+Released by the Vikings during his rookie season, Carlson joined the Oakland Raiders and has since co-led the league in scoring in both 2020 and 2021.
+He is currently the tenth-most accurate kicker in NFL history.
+(Note: Minimum 100 career field goal attempts.)

 Early life

 Carlson was born on January 23, 1995, to Hans and Jodie Carlson.
 He has an older brother named Nils and a younger brother named Anders, who played kicker for the Green Bay Packers and the New York Jets.

 Carlson attended The Classical Academy before college.

 College career

 Under head coach Gus Malzahn, Carlson never missed an extra point in his collegiate career with the Auburn Tigers.
 He was the all-time leading scorer in Southeastern Conference (SEC) football history with 480 career points until passed by Will Reichard of Alabama in 2023.
 Carlson was a three time member of the All SEC Team First Team.